 - 500 gr ( 1 lb) fresh lasagna sheets

-First of all organize your worktop so to have ample space to work.
+First of all organise your workspace so to have ample space to work.
 Please read my notes about making proper lasagna.

 - Stew pumpkin and onion in 2 tablespoon olive oil until soft and falling apart.
 Add 1/4 teaspoon salt, stir and transfer into the bowl of a food processor together with the ricotta.
 Process until thick and creamy.

-- Remove casing from sausages and saute in a heavy pan over medium-high heat until cooked through, breaking up large pieces with a fork, about 10 minutes.
-Add fennel seeds, stir for one minute, then deglaze with 1/2 cup white wine.
+- Remove casing from sausages and sauté in a heavy pan over medium-high heat until cooked through, breaking up large pieces with a fork, about 10 minutes.
+Make some space at the bottom of the pan, add fennel seeds and one finely minced clove of garlic, stir for one minute, then deglaze with 1/2 cup white wine.
 Switch off and set aside.

 - Preheat the oven at 200 °C (400 °F).
 Butter generously a 40 x 30 cm (16 x 12 inch) roasting pan.